Fast-Track Your Extension Apps with Reference Implementations

 Additional resources

 Karissa has been working for Docusign since 2020.
-As a Programmer Writer on the Developer Content team, she writes content and code to help developers learn how to use Docusign APIs.
+As a member of the Developer Advocacy team, she creates content, media and code to help developers learn how to use Docusign technology, represents Docusign at virtual and in-person events, and supports developers on Docusign community forums.

 Related posts